dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 });
 ```

-You should be familiar on what was done here, but something new that we did though is that for the `message` in the response body, we did an exact check of the `string` value instead of just type checking, that's because we did defined that by ourselves earlier.
+You should be familiar with what was done here, but something new that we did though is that for the `message` in the response body, we did an exact check of the `string` value instead of just type checking, that's because we did define that by ourselves earlier.

 Once again this test case should pass: